DerSach/crypto_project/README.md

 ### Compute your total profit ###

 If you type "profit", you will be asked the currency in which you want your profit to be displayed (EUR, USD, ...).
+You will then have the option to add this profit to a csv file to keep track of your historical profits.

 Hope it helps :) !